-- 19.1 Given the evacuation strategy, is it considered that there is/are: - a) there are adequate levels of compartmentation U between floors and between flats and the common escape routes8? - b) reasonable limitation of linings to escape routes that might promote fire spread? - c) as far as can reasonably be ascertained, reasonable fire separation within any roof space? - d) adequately fire protected service risers and/or ducts in common areas, which will restrict the spread of fire and smoke?
+Given the evacuation strategy, is it considered that there is/are:

+a) adequate levels of compartmentation between floors Unk Yes ✓ No and between flats and the common escape routes8? b) reasonable limitation of linings to escape routes that Yes ✓ No might promote fire spread? c) as far as can reasonably be ascertained, reasonable N/A ✓ Yes No fire separation within any roof space?
+Unk d) adequately fire protected service risers and/or ducts in N/A Yes No ✓ common areas, which will restrict the spread of fire and smoke?
+Unk

-19.2 As far as can reasonably be ascertained, are fire dampers provided as necessary to protect critical means of escape against passage of fire, smoke and combustion products in the early stages of a fire10?
+19.2 As far as can reasonably be ascertained, are fire dampers N/A ✓ Yes No provided as necessary to protect critical means of escape against passage of fire, smoke and combustion products in the early stages of a fire 10 ?
+Unk · 19.3 Has the risk of fire spread over the external walls been considered?
+Yes ✓ No [